thomasekdahlN/jeti/README.md

 - Pump voltage low - only enabled after Pump voltage has exceeded Pump voltage low
 - Fuel warning alarm (configured at 20% fuel level)
 - Fuel critical alarm (configured at 10% fuel level)
-- Fuel - Audio messaage with remaining fuellevel 10 times pr tank (automaticially set intervals based on tanksize)
+- Fuel - Audio messaage with remaining fuellevel 10 times pr tank (automaticially set intervals based on tanksize read from ECU)
 - Fuel - Automatic reading of tanksize from ECU (shown in telemetry window)
-- = Fuel = Zero configuration neccessary to have very advanced information and alarms on tank level Alarms will be repeated every 30 second if error condition is sustained
+- = Fuel = Zero configuration neccessary to have very advanced information and alarms on tank level
+- Calculates  percentages from the interval between high and low config values) Alarms will be repeated every 30 second if error condition is sustained

+Other alarms
+- Monitors that all sensors are online and gives a offline alarm (due to converter not working, ecu not working or ecu without power). will only sound once pr offline incidence.

+Configuration possibilities
+- Separate configuration file for each ECU converter type (sensor mapping and status mapping to common format)
+- Separate configuration file for each Turbine type with best practise configuration.
+- Separate configuration file for each Turbine types statuses with best practise configuration.
+- Separate configuration file for each BatteryPack type with best practise configuration.
+(2s-lipo, 3s-lipo, 2s-life, 3s-life, 2-s-a123, 3s-a123)
+- Separate configuration file for fuellevel setup with best practise configuration.

 Telemetry display visual
-- Fuel gauge, RPM, ECU volt and status double window  from "ECU data display" for Orbit made by Bernd Woköck
+- Fuel gauge, pump volt, ECU volt and status double window , code borrowed from "ECU data display" for Orbit made by Bernd Woköck
+- Battery gauge, RPM, RPM2, EGT and status double window , code borrowed from "ECU data display" for Orbit made by Bernd Woköck
-- Experimental RPM and TEMP gauge (very cool, but not tested)
+- Experimental RPM and TEMP round gauge (very cool, but not tested)

 Thinking of implementing:
 - Warning if you try to shutdown turbine while it is too hot (if possible to implement)
 - Sound volume control connected to warnings and critical alarms
-- How to handle suddenly unavailable sensors (telemetry lost or ECu without power)
 - Any alarms that should be enabled even when shut down?
+- Even smarter battery monitoring based on lookup tables on voltages and percent left (p.t it only calculates battery percentages from the interval between high and low values)

 #Help needed:
 - Translation